derv82/wifite2/README.md

   ```
   airmon-ng check kill && sudo service NetworkManager restart && sudo ip link set wlan0 down && sudo iw dev wlan0 set type monitor && sudo ip link set wlan0 up && sudo iw wlan0 set txpower fixed 3737373737373
   ```

   You may also uncheck the box "Automatically connect to this network when it is avaiable" in nm-connection-editor.
 This only works if you have a saved wifi connection.

 ----------

 To start Wifite in Ninja Mode
 ----------

+Run wifite, select your targets, and Wifite will automatically start trying to capture or crack the password.

 ```
 wifite -v -mac -nodeauths
 ```

+#
+#
+#
 Wifite is designed to use all known methods for retrieving the password of a wireless access point (router).
 These methods include:
 1. WPS: The [Offline Pixie-Dust attack](https://en.wikipedia.org/wiki/Wi-Fi_Protected_Setup#Offline_brute-force_attack)
 1. WPS: The [Online Brute-Force PIN attack](https://en.wikipedia.org/wiki/Wi-Fi_Protected_Setup#Online_brute-force_attack)